Disability Claim Tips

 Share:

-Right off the bat, generally, it's a real bad idea to work while you have disability claim pending.
-You're going to need a convincing reason to tell the judge as to why you couldn't work more and you need to apply for disability.
-In certain circumstances, it can be helpful to work while applying for disability.
-But the basic rule is:
+Right off the bat, it's generally a really bad idea to work while you have a disability claim pending.
+You're going to need a convincing reason to tell the judge why you couldn't work more and why you needed to apply for disability.
+In certain circumstances, working can actually help your case, but you need to understand the rules first.

 Get Your FREE Guide to Social Security Disability